grafana/collector-lambda-extension/README.md

 | `GRAFANA_CLOUD_OTLP_ENDPOINT` | Endpoint for sending OTLP signals.
 Example: `https://otlp-gateway-prod-eu-west-2.grafana.net/otlp`                                     |
 | `GRAFANA_CLOUD_API_KEY_ARN`   | An AWS Secrets Manager ARN for the Grafana Cloud Token.
 Example `arn:aws:secretsmanager:us-west-2:...:secret:some-secret#GCLOUD_TOKEN` |

+You can find your instance ID and OTLP endpoint in the [Grafana Cloud Console](https://grafana.com/profile/org).
+Go to the details of the stack you want to send data to and then choose the OpenTelemetry card.
+On this page, you'll find the OTLP endpoint as well as the instance ID.

+When referencing a secret from the AWS Secret Manager, you'll also need to ensure that the lambda role has the `secretsmanager:GetSecretValue` permission.
+Alternatively, you can use the `GRAFANA_CLOUD_API_KEY` environment variable to specificy the token directly but this isn't recommended and should only be used for testing.